RodrigoVeraRomero/AKS-Private/Docs/AzureArquitecture.md

 * Azure Key Vault

 ## Azure Files
-For Bonita Postgres data is necessary to share and persist volumes in different nodes whit azure files is possible to have this kind of volumes. https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv
+For Bonita Postgres data is necessary to share and persist volumes in different nodes whit azure files is possible to have a storage account and a share file to have read and write access https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv

 ## Private Link
-Private Link is an azure component that enable the private access to paas components in this architecture need to have private access to key vault, acr and azure files.
+Private Link is an azure component that enable the private access to paas components in this architecture need to have private access to key vault and azure files.

 ## VM
 VM is a jumb box to private cluster for this workload is an access to cluster management and also to Bonita workload